-As some COVID-19 restrictions come into force in South Australia once more, we’re reminding all clients that we’re here for you.
+As COVID-19 restrictions continue to change in South Australia, we’re reminding all clients that we’re here for you.

 Our team members are available to answer your calls, pay your invoices and support you with budgeting – there won’t be any disruption to our service during the COVID-19 situation in South Australia.

 It’s important that you still get the support you need, so we’ve included some helpful tips below on how to get supports and stay safe at the same time.